I found it easier to get rich than I did to make excuses. – Jim Rohn

 It keeps your ego in a safe environment and it makes you feel good about yourself.
 However, is it how you want to live your life?
 Not trying and not failing?
 Using excuses to stay in your comfort zone?
 That may be comfortable in a short term but in the long term it will be costly.

 Because they are the results of limiting beliefs

 Excuses are often the results of limiting beliefs we hold.
 Many people sincerely believe that they are not good enough or that they are too old to do something.
 However, more than often, these beliefs are just beliefs, they are certainly not reality.

 Finding someone who was in a similar situation and who managed to achieved what we wanted to achieve can sometimes be effective at challenging our limiting beliefs.

 Start changing your belief system by challenging your limiting beliefs and your excuses will disappear.
-(See article Step 2: Identify Your Limiting Beliefs – How to Overcome Limiting Beliefs)
+(See article How To Identify Your Limiting Beliefs And Overcome Your Limitations)

 6 excuses you must drop now

 Among the infinite number of excuses we like to use in our daily life, some are particularly standing out.
 They are the following: